FreshRSS/documentation/en/users/03_Main_view.md

 Each article has two attributes which can be combined.
 The first attribute indicates if the article was read or not.
 The second attribute indicates if the article was marked as favorite or not.

-With version 0.7, attribute filters are available in the article display drop-down list.
+With version 0.7, attribute filters are available in the article display dropdown list.
 With this version, it is not possible to combine those filters.
 For instance, it is not possible to display only read and favorite articles.

 Starting with version 0.8, all attribute filters are visible as toggle icons.
 They can be combined.
 As any combination is possible, some have the same result.
 For instance, the result for all filters selected is the same as no filter selected.